-Because entering person-months on the budget could be construed as voluntarily committing cost sharing which is not permitted, zero person-months must be shown on the budget for the PI.
-The student co-PI should NOT be listed in the budget.
-You will need to manually remove the student's name from the list of senior personnel in the budget.
+Because entering person-months on the budget could be construed as voluntarily committing cost sharing which is not permitted, no individuals should appear on the budget.
+You will need to manually remove the PI and co-PI names from the list of senior personnel in the budget.